Atharva-Vidwans/Payoff-optimization-in-options-using-Monte-Carlo-sampling/README.md

-# Quantum Algorithm for payoff optimization in options using Monte Carlo sampling
+# Quantum Algorithm for payoff optimization in options using Quantum Amplitude Estimation

 ## Basics of Options in finance